 ACGME/AOA Dual Accreditation

-Our program is fully dual-accredited for AOA and ACGME.
-The AOA Family Medicine Program was granted accreditation in July 2008 and has an affiliation agreement with Midwestern University/Chicago College of Osteopathic Medicine, for post-graduate medical education.
+Our program is fully dual-accredited for ACGME and AOA.
+The AOA Family Medicine Program has an affiliation agreement with Midwestern University/Chicago College of Osteopathic Medicine, for post-graduate medical education.
 We encourage DO students to apply using the American Osteopathic Association/Resident match program to make sure that they will be eligible for certification.